qmk/qmk_firmware/docs/feature_oled.md

 }
 ```

-Then finally implement the user task call and send your data to the oled to render, e.g:
+Then finally implement the user task call and send your data to the OLED to render, e.g:
 ```C++
 #ifdef OLED_ENABLE
 void oled_task_user(void) {